Led Zeppelin: Legacy

 Led Zeppelin influenced the music business, particularly in the development of album-oriented rock (AOR) and stadium rock.
 In 1988, John Kalodner, then-Geffen Records A&R executive, said, "Next to the Beatles they're the most influential band in history.
 They influence the way music is on records, AOR radio, concerts.
 They set the standards for the AOR-radio format with 'Stairway to Heaven,' having AOR hits without necessarily having Top 40 hits.
 They're the ones who did the first real big arena concert shows, consistently selling out and playing stadiums without support.
 People can do as well as them, but nobody surpasses them."

 Andrew Loog Oldham, the former producer and manager of the Rolling Stones, said Led Zeppelin influenced the record business and the way rock concerts were managed and presented to huge audiences.
 In 2007, they were a featured artist in the stadium rock episode of the BBC/VH1 series Seven Ages of Rock.

 The band have sold over 200 million albums worldwide, according to some sources, while others state that they have sold more than 300 million records, including 111.5 million certified units in the United States.
 According to the Recording Industry Association of America, Led Zeppelin are the third-highest-selling band, the fifth highest selling music act in the US, and one of only four acts to earn five or more Diamond albums.
 They achieved eight consecutive number-ones on the UK Albums Chart, a record for most consecutive UK number-one albums shared with ABBA.
 Led Zeppelin remain one of the most bootlegged artists in the history of rock music.

-Led Zeppelin had cultural impact.
+Led Zeppelin greatly influenced culture.
 Jim Miller, editor of Rolling Stone Illustrated History of Rock & Roll, argues that "on one level, Led Zeppelin represents the final flowering of the sixties' psychedelic ethic, which casts rock as passive sensory involvement".
 Led Zeppelin have also been described as "the quintessential purveyors" of masculine and aggressive "cock rock", although this assertion has been challenged.
 The band's fashion-sense has been seminal; Simeon Lipman, head of pop culture at Christie's auction house, has commented that "Led Zeppelin have had a big influence on fashion because the whole aura surrounding them is so cool, and people want a piece of that".
 Led Zeppelin laid the foundation for the big hair of the 1980s glam metal bands such as Mötley Crüe and Skid Row.
 Other musicians have also adapted elements from Led Zeppelin's attitude to clothes, jewellery and hair, such as the hipster flares and tight band T-shirts of Kings of Leon, shaggy hair, clingy T-shirts and bluesman hair of Jack White of the White Stripes, and Kasabian guitarist Sergio Pizzorno's silk scarves, trilbies and side-laced tight jeans.